pranabekka/pranabekka.github.io/content/drafts/borrow-infer.md

 The language would also
-make numbers and other values use the same mutation syntax, it would give only one string type, it would give only one parameter passing method, it would make functions much easier to reuse, and it would allow chaining any normal functions as long as their outputs and inputs match,
+make numbers and other values use the same mutation syntax, it would have only one string type, it would have only one parameter passing method, instead of references vs moves, it would make functions much easier to reuse, and it would allow chaining any normal functions as long as their outputs and inputs match,